 There is plenty to see and do while you are cruising the Sounds.
 You are able to moor up at night to one of the private and secure charter moorings.
 Hike in native bush along the Queen Charlotte Track, Nydia track and several other walking tracks located around these waterways.
 Walk up to the summit of Motuara Island to enjoy the amazing views, while listening to the beautiful birdsong.
-Follow in the footsteps of Captain Cook and visit historical Ship's Cove or admire the remnants of the Whaling station in Te Awaiti Bay.
+Follow in the footsteps of Captain Cook and visit historical Ship's Cove.
 There is plenty of history to be discovered.

 Of the several offshore Islands